Amazinite/ES-Second-Common-Era/README.md

 Coming eventually

 ## What is this?
 ES Second Common Era is (going to be) a plugin for [Endless Sky](https://github.com/endless-sky/endless-sky) that takes place thousands of years after the events of the vanilla game.
+(Exact time not known.
+Ambiguous for the sake of creative freedom).
 The player is no longer a human, but an individual of a new race of aliens that has only recently discovered the secrets to space travel.
 For players who are familiar with the vanill game, things in the Milky Way will feel very different.
 The map of this 2nd CE Milky Way will use all the same systems as the vanilla game, as well as the systems of a few big plugins (Shields Up, Enigma Corp, Adamas Project, and The Eternals).
 Other than the positions being the same (and the contents of the systems being mostly the same), names and links will be all changed.